 Should you decide to use melatonin as a sleep aid for your child, use the lowest dose possible, and for the shortest period of time possible.
 I would consider this the last resort before pharmacological intervention.
 As a well informed parent with all the facts in front of you, you will make the the best choice for your family.

 Allison Blaisdell, MSTOM, Lic.Ac. is a licensed acupuncturist and herbalist in private practice at Maverick Square Acupuncture in Boston, and also at Massachusetts General Hospital.
-She offers private and community acupuncture treatments, as well as online holistic health coaching and consultation.
+She offers Acupuncture, Nutritional Response Testing, and Frequency Specific Microcurrent, as well as online holistic health coaching and consultation.
 Her mission is to educate and empower her patients to achieve their best possible health.